Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 Once you have your recorded files, to update them after changing one of the tests, simply re-run the tests with `TEST_MODE` set to `record`.
 This will overwrite previously existing files.

-> **Note:** If you rename the file of the test, or the name of the test, the path
+> **Note:** If you rename the file of the test, or the name of the test, the
-> of the recording will change.
-If you do these kind of changes, make sure to delete your recordings folder.
+> path of the recording will change.
+Make sure to delete the recordings
+> corresponding to the deleted tests.
+If at any point in time you lose your
+> recordings, don't worry.
+Running your tests with `TEST_MODE=recording` will
-> The common recorder will re-generate only the updated tests.
+> re-generate them.

 ### Skipping tests